Trump expands fast-track deportation authority across US

 Last week, the administration said it will deny asylum to anyone who passes through other countries en route to the U.S. without seeking protection in at least one of those countries.
 Two lawsuits were filed challenging the move.
 A judge in Washington, D.C., heard arguments Monday on whether to block the policy.
 Judge Timothy Kelly said he would "endeavor to rule on this as quickly as I can."

-A judge in San Francisco set a hearing for Wednesday in a similar lawsuit.
+A judge in San Francisco has set a hearing for Wednesday in a similar lawsuit.

+Also Monday, a three-judge panel of the 9th Circuit Court of Appeals upheld a decision by a federal judge in Seattle that blocked a policy to indefinitely detain asylum seekers without a chance to be released on bond.
+The policy to deny bond hearings had been set to take effect July 15.

+The White House issued a statement Monday night saying, "We strongly disagree with that decision and expect to prevail on the merits of the appeal and to see the law upheld."